johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in {{?RFC1213}}, are insufficient for several reasons.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
 For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to support automated root cause analysis and impact mitigation, e.g., the "For us" reason code.

 This document defines an information model for packet loss reporting which addresses the aforementioned issues, introducing a classification scheme to enable automated mitigation of unintended packet loss.
-The information model is defined using YANG {{?RFC6020}} with YANG Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
+The information model is defined using YANG {{?RFC6020}} with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
 This abstraction supports different data model implementations - for example, in YANG, IPFIX {{?RFC7011}}, gMNI {{gMNI}} or SNMP {{?RFC1157}} - while ensuring consistency across implementations.
 Using YANG for the information model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the YANG data model, which is also defined in this document.

 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the model could be extended in future to cover segments dropped at Layer 4.
 This document considers only the signals that may trigger automated mitigation actions and not how the actions are defined or executed.